 This fieldwork summer school is aimed at students who, through challenging circumstances or lack of opportunity, have not been able to benefit from such experiences before.
 This could be because their school was unable to provide fieldwork, because of family circumstances or due to other pressures they are facing.

-We are sorry to announce that due to the current situation with COVID-19 we will not be running summer schools in 2020.
-Details of the summer schools being held in 2021 will be released in due course.
+We are sorry to announce that due to the current situation with COVID-19 we will not be running summer schools in 2020 and 2021.
+Details of the summer schools being held in 2022 will be released in due course.

 Aims and outcomes: